Plumsail/forms-docs/SharePoint/how-to/personal-form.rst

 Once the web part added, click Configure and select 'SharePoint' form type.

-In Site URL, specify the SharePoint site where we added the Issues list and select it the 'List'.
+In Site URL, specify the SharePoint site where we added the Issues list and select it in the 'List' drop-down.

 The form type to display is New in this example.

 |pic12|